 Last month a client emailed me about a free critique she received from TopResume.
-Below are our correspondence and the critique she received.
+Below is our correspondence and the critique she received.

 Email From My Client